 Well, younger children are more accepting of new people and may not even remember a time without being in a blended family, and the most important part for them is stability and loving relationships.
-Fewer children creates less competition because kids can battle for their parents attention, especially if there has been some time that they had mom or dad all to themselves, without competing with a new partner or their children.
+Simply put, fewer children involved creates less competition.
+It’s not uncommon for kids to battle for their parents attention, especially if they’ve been used to having mom or dad all to themselves, without competing with a new partner or their children.

-Finally, if the children learn a culture of love and harmony then they will internalize these feelings and behaviours, enabling them to grow into healthy adults with strong attachments.
-If the new marriage is strong but there is resentment towards former partners, the children learn that that’s how you treat people who aren’t primary to you, which makes them more critical and limits their ability to socialize and make lots of friends.
+If the children learn a culture of love and harmony then they’ll internalize these feelings and behaviours, enabling them to grow into healthy adults with strong attachments.
+If the new marriage is strong but there is resentment towards former partners, the children learn that that’s how you treat people who aren’t primary to you, which may make them more critical and limits their ability to socialize and make friends.
 They are also prone to be sensitive to others and then become hostile in response if they feel slighted.
 Teaching children that mistakes happen and miscommunications are common, models how children encounter these situations in their life.
 They can be spiteful or look for common understanding, a trait surely needed for their future relationships.

-It also goes without saying, even though I’m saying it, that hearing a parent criticize the other parent actually makes the child feel criticized themselves.
+It also goes without saying, that hearing one parent criticize the other parent actually makes the child feel criticized themselves.
 You can teach children to look for others’ faults to justify your own decisions, or you can help them see the grey areas of life – that there is goodness underneath people’s mistakes, and you can still love someone even if you don’t agree with them.

 Think of it as an exercise in teaching children how to interpret people around them.
 They can try to find out if someone is either good or bad, or they can try to see the complexity of people’s inner world and learn to accept others for who they are, not necessarily what they do.
 Of course, all of this assumes that parents are able to model this kind of thinking for their children – much easier said than done, especially if you’ve been hurt in your relationships.

 Consider showing your child how to cope with life by acting in ways you hope they would do one day.
 Do you want them to cope with drugs, alcohol, finding another relationship immediately, or shutting out their feelings?
 Well then use the divorce and blended family experience to teach them how they can do it right.
-Be careful not to be pious about it, and acknowledge your mistakes along the way.
-It’s actually very powerful for kids to learn that mistakes happen and they are learning experiences, not times to beat yourself up.
+Be careful not to be pious about it and acknowledge your mistakes along the way.
+It’s actually very powerful for kids to learn that mistakes happen and that they’re learning experiences, not times to beat yourself up.